 This visitor site is located on the western coast of Isabela, along the center.
 Geologically speaking, this is a fascinating place.
-Urbina Bay was formed by an up-lifting of the sea floor that occurred in 1954.
-That year approximately 5 kilometers of the sea floor were raised by a geological event that occurred within one of the island’s many volcanoes.
+Urbina Bay was formed by an uplifting of the seafloor that occurred in 1954.
+That year approximately 5 kilometers of the seafloor was raised by a geological event that occurred within one of the island’s many volcanoes.

 Another of the exciting things that we were able to find in Urbina Bay was a nesting site for Galapagos land iguanas.
 Land iguanas are opportunistic breeders, which means that they breed when their young have a higher chance of getting food.
 This results in the Galapagos land iguana breeding during the hot season (December to March), at which point there tends to be more rain and more food.
 We could see some burrows where the iguanas were resting.